-Our vision is to build a working farm that includes a restoration agriculture model, including, but not limited to, an orchard, sheep and goats, bees, chickens, and a hoop house for herbs and vegetables that will be used in our Urban Vine products (www.urban-vine.com) AND our Baskets of Bounty Initiative.
+Our vision is to build a working farm that includes a restoration agriculture model, including, but not limited to, an orchard, sheep, bees, chickens, and a hoop house for herbs that will be used in our Urban Vine products (www.urban-vine.com).
 Promise Land Farm will be used as a place of education and experience for our employees with special needs at Urban Vine and people who have lost hope in their life’s promise.

 Since January 2020 Urban Vine has hosted over 2,000 people at Promise Land Farm.
 These groups have included Herbal Education field trips and accessible events for our friends with high needs, and occupations for the residents of high needs group homes.
 Many of the residents of these homes have been isolated from friends and family because of emotional and behavioral complexities.